Web developer: a job that will still be in high demand in 2022

 The profiles sought for 2022

-According to the study by Codin Game and Coder Pad, in 2022, 53% of recruiters have a larger budget to hire developers.
+According to the study by Codin Game and Coder Pad, in 2022, 53% of recruiters have a larger budget to hire developers or an offshore outsourcing company.

 Here are the most sought-after skills: